goodwince/le_nlog/README.md

 You can obtain your account key, by Selecting Account on the left sidebar when logged in and clicking Account Key.

-Your LOGENTRIES_LOCATION parameter is the name of your host folled by the name of your logfile in the following format:  "hostName/logName"
+Your LOGENTRIES_LOCATION parameter is the name of your host followed by the name of your logfile in the following format:  "hostName/logName"

 -----------------